What can acupuncture treat?

 The long answer:

 Acupuncture needles are inserted into areas determined to be blocked based on Chinese medical diagnostic techniques.
-Then, depending on the depth of the blockage the needle is gently inserted to the appropriate level and manipulated to return the energy back to its natural flow.
+Then, depending on the depth of the blockage the needle is gently inserted to the appropriate level and manipulated to return the imbalances back to its natural state.

 Yes.
 Acupuncture needles are sterilized, individually packaged and disposed of after each treatment.